Beliavsky/Fortran-code-on-GitHub/README.md

 [cpu_timer](https://github.com/jlokimlin/cpu_timer): Fortran 2008 object-oriented library for computing elapsed CPU time, by Jon Lo Kim Lin

+[erloff](https://github.com/everythingfunctional/erloff): errors and logging for Fortran, by Brad Richardson.
+The basic usage is that a procedure can have intent(out) message and/or error list arguments, or as a component of its return value.

 [errorfx](https://github.com/aradi/errorfx): simple library for demonstrating exception like error handling strategy in Fortran, by Bálint Aradi.
 It provides an error handling mechanism which is robust, convenient, and PURE.

 [f90getopt](https://github.com/haniibrahim/f90getopt): getopt()- and getopt_long()-like functionality (similar to the C-functions) for Fortran 90, by Hani Andreas Ibrahim